 Work-life Balance

-Achieving work-life balance can be difficult for real estate agents.
+Achieving a work-life balance can be difficult for real estate agents.
 They often work weekends and evenings to accommodate clients’ schedules.
 This irregular schedule can lead to long hours and stress.
 For instance, during peak buying seasons, agents might work over 60 hours a week to manage increased client demands and property showings.

 These challenges highlight the need for careful planning and time management to succeed in the real estate industry.